OWASP/CheatSheetSeries/cheatsheets/Input_Validation_Cheat_Sheet.md

 ### Disposable Email Addresses

-In some cases, users will may not want to give their real email address when registering on the application, and will instead provide a disposable email address.
+In some cases, users may not want to give their real email address when registering on the application, and will instead provide a disposable email address.
 These are publicly available addresses that do not require the user to authenticate, and are typically used to reduce the amount of spam received by users' primary email addresses.

 Blocking disposable email addresses is almost impossible, as there are a large number of websites offering these services, with new domains being created every day.
 There are a number of publicly available lists and commercial lists of known disposable domains, but these will always be incomplete.